Transforming-Graph-Data/2026/_pages/cfp.md

 TGD welcomes high-quality research, application, and vision papers.

+This year, we particularly also encourage contributions beyond the database community, highlighting the interdisciplinary aspects of graph data transformations.

 **Research papers** should describe research ideas and results relevant to TGD’s topics of interest, and that fall into one of the following categories:
 * original and unpublished results or
 * recent results that have already been accepted or published at an international workshop or conference.
 These will not count as new publications.
 If accepted, a short abstract referencing the original publication will be included in the proceedings.